avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-8-setting-up-connectors/4-8-1-setting-up-mqtt/4-8-1-setting-up-mqtt.md

 ![Select Project Settings from the Settings menu](./img/4-8-1-project-settings-dropdown.png)

+_The Settings menu on the Project Dashboard with “Project Settings” selected._

 **Step 2:** In the Project Settings ⚙️ panel, locate **Project settings with environment support** then **Project connectors**.

 **Step 3:** Under Project connectors, click the expand arrow **>** beside **MQTT connectors** then select **+Add mqtt connector**.

 ![MQTT connectors list with Add button](./img/4-8-1-mqtt-connectors-list.png)

+_The Project connectors panel with “MQTT connectors” expanded and the “+ Add mqtt connector” button._

 A new entry appears under MQTT connectors, labeled **New mqtt connector**.